Highway Map Of North America

 The Interstate Highway System (IHS) forms the backbone of the North American highway network, particularly in the United States, Canada, and Mexico.
 These numbered highways are designed for high-speed travel, connecting major cities and facilitating long-distance transportation.
 The system uses a numbering scheme that broadly reflects geographical direction:

 • Even-numbered Interstates: Generally run east-west, with lower numbers located further south.
-For example, I-10 runs across the southern United States, while I-90 traverses the northern tier.
+Here's one way to look at it: I-10 runs across the southern United States, while I-90 traverses the northern tier.

 • Odd-numbered Interstates: Typically run north-south, with lower numbers located further west.
 I-5 runs along the western coast, while I-95 runs along the eastern seaboard.